Herds of wildebeest gather at the edge of a river to begin crossing.

 In East Africa, the ‘long rains' generally soak the ground in April and May, and the Serengeti plains spring to life with masses of sweet, delicious grass.
 This is the signal for wildebeest and zebra to start moving into the central Serengeti, mowing the abundant tender grass along the way.

 Broadly speaking, this is exactly how it works.
-Except when the rains are late.
-Or early.
-Or if it rains again unexpectedly and some (or all) of the herds turn back to feast on the fresh new grass.
+Except when the rains are late… Or when they're early… Or if it rains again unexpectedly and some (or even all) of the herds decide to turn back to feast on the fresh new grass.
+Unfortunately, these occurrences can interrupt the predicted journey and timing of the migration.

 By June, the wildebeest and zebra should be in the Central Serengeti and getting ready for the toughest part of their odyssey: river crossings (about June to August).
 But not even the wildebeest know when they're going to cross.
 Some arrive at the rivers and swim over immediately, while others might spend days hanging around grazing.
 Some even arrive and turn back to where they came from!